Actively Recruiting

 - Leg length difference greater than 20 mm

-- Other severe diseases such as poorly controlled diabetes, chronic liver or kidney disease, malabsorption syndromes
+- Other severe diseases like poorly controlled diabetes, liver or kidney disease, malabsorption, or severe obesity (BMI z-score ≥ 3)

 AI-Screening